* Markets happy to hold euros before ECB meeting next week

 * New Zealand dollar plunges after surprise election outcome

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-The single currency rose 0.3 percent in early trades to $1.1822 to its highest level in three sessions.
+The single currency rose 0.4 percent to $1.1837 to its highest level since last Friday.

 "The Catalonia thing is priced in now unless it blows up really badly and people seem to be happy going long euros before the ECB meeting next week," aid John Marley, head of FX strategy at Infinity international, a currency risk management firm.